 Our eLearning Vision

-Our teachers undergo ongoing professional learning to enable them to use the Google Apps for Education suite.
-This will allow for a range of learning tasks to be completed on a digital platform, giving greater emphasis to online collaboration and facilitating important feedback between teacher and student on classroom work.
+Our teachers undergo ongoing professional learning to enable them to to take full advantage of the Google Workspace for Education.
+This will allow for a greater range of learning tasks to be completed on a digital platform, providing increased opportunities for online collaboration between students while facilitating important feedback from teachers to students on students’ work.